KOME

 KOME was a commercial FM radio station in San Jose, California, broadcasting at 98.5 MHz.
 KOME was on the air from 1971 through 1998.
-Currently, the 98.5 FM frequency is home to KUFX "K-Fox," a classic rock station.
+Currently, the 98.5 FM frequency is home to KUFX "K-Fox", a classic rock station.

-An unrelated FM station in Tolar, Texas, airing a classic hits radio format in the western section of the Dallas-Fort Worth Metroplex, currently uses the KOME call sign.
-It broadcasts at 95.5 MHz, and is owned by Chisholm Trail Communications.
+An unrelated FM station in Tolar, Texas, airing a classic hits radio format in the western section of the Dallas–Fort Worth metroplex, currently uses the KOME call sign.
+It broadcasts on 95.5 MHz, and is owned by Chisholm Trail Communications.

 History

 KRPM

 On July 1, 1959, the station first signed on the air.
 It was owned by Edward W. Meece, one of the founders of Pacifica Radio.
 Meece formed The Audio House, Inc., and got the Federal Communications Commission to issue a construction permit for the radio station to be built.

 KRPM's original format was classical music.
 It was only powered at 3,300 watts, so its signal was only available in and around San Jose.